SteveJustin1963/tec-KB/README.md

 ## Introduction
 The first TEC-1's now have dirty, cracked and faded patina apeal that used the SPST Momentary PCB Mount Tactile Switch, new ones can be had from Altronics.
 New TEC-1's have either the original or square keys with clear plastic covers.
 Now exploring new designs; the magazine issue 15 said; "The LCD will be supported further in issue 16 and if all goes well, we will have a cheap, full alpha-numeric keyboard with supporting software".
 Asking Colin Mitchell (2019); "I can't remember what they were going to use, 15 years ago.
 You can [now] buy a keyboard for $12.00".
-He is right, trying a modern KB with various interfaces ps/2, usb, bluetooth is cheaper DIY.
+He is right, trying a modern KB with various interfaces is cheaper than DIY, but not necessarily easier.

 ## Literature Review
 https://www.tindie.com/products/arturo182/bb-q10-keyboard-pmod/?fbclid=IwAR1t-W0DrUagAI4YKQwu2w6RRxsA_6cYkzKNg-HH21vqRzOpqBbhDFmOmjw